-By the end of the course, the student should be able to give a presentation in English and should have acquired
+By the end of the course, the student should be able to give a presentation in English and should have acquired increased confidence in comprehension of spoken English.

 Improving students' understanding of audio texts and their oral expression.

 Listening to soundtracks; presentations, role plays, debates.